 You only have to chop some onions and mince garlic for this fast and simple recipe.
 I like using my Camping Flexible Cutting Mats so I can easily funnel food directly into my camp cast iron Dutch oven.

 Step 2.
 Prepare your coals.
 Now get your coals ready for cooking.
 You can either use hot coals from a campfire or charcoal briquettes which are easier to control when you want a precise temperature for baking.
 I love using my Rapid Fire Chimney Starter because it is fast and efficient for lighting charcoal without lighter fluid!
+Check out our VIDEO to see how to use a charcoal chimney.

 The entire recipe should finish cooking in about 50 minutes so you should be able to complete the cooking with one set of coals but if you drag your feet … you’ll be lighting a second set.